nicolasdeffense/eo-toolbox/README.md

 [Create graphs with matplotlib](https://nicolasdeffense.github.io/eo-toolbox/notebooks/graphics.html)

-## Installation with Conda
+## Installation notes

-I recommend to use the conda package manager to install all the requirements.
+I recommend to use the `conda` package manager to install all the requirements.
 You can install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or install the (larger) [Anaconda](https://www.anaconda.com/products/individual) distribution.

-Conda is a powerful package manager and environment manager that you use with command line commands at the Anaconda Prompt for Windows, or in a terminal window for macOS or Linux.
+`conda` is a powerful package manager and environment manager that you use with command line commands at the Anaconda Prompt for Windows, or in a terminal window for macOS or Linux.

 --> [Getting started with conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html)

 You can also check the [conda cheat sheet](cheat_sheets/conda_cheat_sheet.pdf) to get an overview of all commands.

-### Create an envrionment from YAML file
+### Create a conda envrionment from YAML file

 1. Download the YAML file `env_lbrat2104.yml` from Git to your computer.